caseycas/gitcproc/README.md

 There is a video walkthrough of running the tool on a simple example at: https://youtu.be/shugzDjxj0w

+#Walkthrough

+There is also a text version of the video walkthrough in the file "ExampleWalkthrough".

 #Required Libraries
 GitCProc runs on python 2.7 and requires the following libraries:
 -psycopg2